roryp/stranglerfig/README.md

 ## Reference App Demo

+To see a practical example of the Strangler Pattern in action, we have build a reference application that demonstrates feature toggling and gradual migration of a legacy system to a modern architecture.
+The reference application is based on the Modern Web App Patterns repository, which provides a blueprint for building cloud-native Java applications.

-After you deploy the official reference app (using `azd up`) the application is automatically set up to use the new email service.
+After you deploy the reference app (using `azd up`) the application is automatically set up to use the new email service.
 The default value for `CONTOSO_SUPPORT_GUIDE_REQUEST_SERVICE` is `queue` in the App Service, sending email requests to the Azure Service Bus.
 These requests are then handled by the `email-processor` container app.
 This setting is stored in Azure App Configuration.

 ![edit-application-setting](./docs/edit-application-setting.png)

+You can test and configure the code-level design patterns introduced in this implementation: strangler fig, queue-based load leveling and competing consumers, and distributed tracing.
-To try out the new messaging functionality, follow the steps in the reference application's [demo.md](https://github.com/Azure/modern-web-app-pattern-java/blob/main/demo.md).
+To try it out, follow the steps in the reference application's [demo.md](https://github.com/Azure/modern-web-app-pattern-java/blob/main/demo.md).

 ## Conclusion